mixu/minilog/readme.md

 ## Filtering - Node

-The node_console backend (./backends/node_console.js) comes with a filter that you can enable to toggle global log levels via the DEBUG environment variable.
+The node_console backend (./backends/node_console.js) comes with a filter that works like the in-browser filter, except it requires that you pass it a value - usually an environment variable:

-Setup:

     var MiniLog = require('minilog'),
         ConsoleBackend = MiniLog.backends.nodeConsole;